-The word ‘Reform’ (noun) means to make changes to something, typically a system, institution, or practice, in order to improve it.
+The word ‘Reform’ (noun, verb) means to make changes to something in order to improve it—whether it’s a law, a system, an institution, or even your own habits.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Reform’ correctly in sentences.

 Reform Explained in Depth

-A complete and detailed guide to the word ‘Reform’ including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete, step-by-step guide to the word ‘Reform’ with meaning, definition, examples, etymology, synonyms, and antonyms, plus clear guidance on when to use it as a verb versus a noun.

 Meanings of Reform

 Reform means to change or improve something that is considered unsatisfactory, unjust, or outdated.
-It can also refer to correcting or abolishing abuses or injustices in society or an institution.
+It can also refer to correcting or abolishing abuses or injustices in society or in an organization.

-For example, governments might reform laws to ensure equal rights.
-Similarly, a school might reform its curriculum to provide a more modern education.
+For example, governments might reform laws to help protect equal rights.
+Similarly, a school might reform its curriculum to provide more relevant, modern education.

 Definition

-Reform to make positive changes to something, usually by improving its current state or correcting its flaws.
+To reform is to make positive changes to something, usually by improving its current state or correcting its flaws.
 When you reform something, you take active steps to transform it into a better or more effective version.
-For example, people often reform old laws to make them fairer, ensuring they work for everyone.
+For example, people often reform old laws to make them fairer so they work for everyone.

-Similarly, you can reform your own habits by replacing unhelpful ones with those that bring growth and progress.
+Similarly, you can reform your own habits by replacing unhelpful ones with routines that support growth and progress.

-To improve something by making changes, often by removing faults or abuses.
-As a noun: The action or process of improving something that is unsatisfactory or wrong.
+As a noun, reform is the action or process of improving something that is unsatisfactory or wrong—often through systematic changes.

 Etymology

-The word “reform” comes from the Middle English reformen, from Old French reformer, from Latin reformare, meaning “to form again, to change back to the right shape.”
+The word “reform” comes from the Middle English reformen, via Old French reformer, from Latin reformare, meaning “to form again, to change back to the right shape.”
+It entered English usage centuries ago as the idea of restoring something to a better, more correct form.

 Example Sentences

-• The new government promised to reform the healthcare system to make it more affordable for everyone.
+- The new government promised to reform the healthcare system so patients could get care at a more affordable cost.

-• They launched a campaign to reform the outdated education laws in the country.
+- They launched a campaign to reform outdated education laws and update how schools measure student progress.

 Reform Synonyms